-Some of heads teachers of schools were reluctant to disclose relevant information that could provide administrative files of their schools.
+Difficult in obtaining important documents whereby some heads of schools were npotn ready to provide administrative files of their schools.
 They argued that such documents are confidential and are given to school inspectors only.
-The situation caused difficulty in confirming the information given by heads of schools.
+The situation caused difficulty in confirming the information given by the heads of schoolls.